 What’s the proper reply to coucou?
 You can either say coucou back, or go for a salut or bonjour.
 They’re all normal replies.
 If you aren’t a fan of coucou, salut and ça va work as informal greetings as well if you want to stray from bonjour.

-Keep in mind that aside from the informal greeting, coucou can also refer to the cuckoo bird and the clock.
+Keep in mind that aside from the informal greeting, the coucou meaning can also refer to the cuckoo bird and the clock.
 I believe it also refers to a type of flower and even a type of small plane.
 If you break the word down further, cou on its own means neck.

 But most commonly, you’ll hear coucou in French used as a friendly greeting.
 It’s a few levels down from bonjour (literally “good day”) on the formality scale and you use it with people you know.

 Other things to note about coucou in French:

 –If you already speak a little French, know that the vowel sounds in coucou are pronounced like nous or vous.
-It’s the same “ou” vowel sound (not to be confused with u as in cul (ass), not a mistake you want to make, or eww).
+It’s the same “ou” vowel sound (not to be confused with u as in cul (ass), not a mistake you want to make).
 You can get away with pronouncing it like cuckoo in English, as in cuckoo clock.
 Although that’s not the exact French vowel sound for the word coucou in French, it’s good enough and will be understood.

 –Coucou in French is generally used between people who know each other reasonably well, so don’t use this informal greeting in a professional setting or with someone you don’t know.
 Save it for family and friends.
 In those more formal cases, default to bonjour, which is always appropriate and polite.
 I wrote all about why bonjour is the most important word you’ll say here.
 You wouldn’t say coucou to an employee at a bakery or to your doctor or to a client, unless you have a close relationship.
 It would be seen as way too familiar and close.
 Stick to using coucou in French with friends and family members.